How Many Hours of Clinical Experience Do You Need for Med School?

 If you’re interested in working outside of a hospital setting, consider being a volunteer emergency medical technician (EMT), medical or emergency room scribe, or paramedic.
 It’s important to note that paramedics provide the most advanced care to emergency patients outside of the hospital, and so their training is more extensive than that of EMTs.
 EMTs, on the other hand, can be volunteers and require a lower level of training.
 All of these positions can be done with a low hourly commitment and are excellent choices for clinical experience.

 Clinical experience is an important part of your admissions packet that can set you apart from other applications.
-Not only does it show that you are serious about pursuing a career in medicine, but it also shows a dedication to learning outside of the classroom and is one of the most important extracurricular activities that you can include in your application.
-Outside of it making you look good on paper, clinical experience can be immeasurably helpful in guiding you in the direction you want your career to go.
+Outside of making you look good on paper, clinical experience can be immeasurably helpful in guiding you in the direction you want your career to go.

 Search the Blog